 - Policy on Forced Labour within the supply chain

-- Recruitment Procedure
+- Responsible Recruitment Policy

 - Child Labour Policy

-- Supplier Adherence to Our Values and Ethics
+9. Supplier Adherence to Our Values and Ethics

 Greencell operates a zero-tolerance approach to modern slavery and is committed to acting ethically and with integrity in all business activities and operations.
-Greencell is committed to implementing and enforcing effective systems and controls to ensure modern slavery is not taking place within its supply chain by exercising strong policies and procedures as part of a robust, developing, due diligence framework.
+Greencell is committed to implementing and enforcing effective systems and controls to ensure modern slavery is not taking place within its supply chain by exercising strong policies and procedures as part of a robust, developing due diligence framework.

 In accordance with section 54(4) of the Modern Slavery Act 2015; Greencell works with first-tier suppliers to ensure slavery and/or human trafficking is not taking place within their own supply chains.
 Each supplier signs Greencell’s “Policy on Forced Labour within the supply chain” demonstrating their commitment to identifying and eradicating anti-slavery and human trafficking.